George Crump (American football)

-George Stanley Crump (born July 22, 1959) is an American former professional football defensive end.
-He played for the New England Patriots in 1982.
-He was selected by the Patriots in the fourth round of the 1982 NFL draft with the 85th overall pick.
+George Stanley Crump (born July 22, 1959) is an American former professional football player who was a defensive end for the New England Patriots of the National Football League (NFL) in 1982.
+He played college football for the East Carolina Pirates before being selected by the Patriots in the fourth round of the 1982 NFL draft with the 85th overall pick.
 In Week 12 of the 1982 season, he recorded a safety against the Houston Oilers when tackling Archie Manning.